Nicholas Trist: Mexican–American War negotiator

+Map of negotiation of the border between Mexico and the United States (1845-1848) as part of the American intervention in México.

 Trist remained in Cuba until 1845, when President James K. Polk appointed him as a chief clerk in the State Department.
 In 1847, during the Mexican–American War, President Polk sent Trist to negotiate with the government of Mexico.
 He was ordered to arrange an armistice with Mexico wherein the U.S. would offer a restitution up to $30 million U.S. dollars, depending on whether he could obtain Baja California and additional southern territory along with the already planned acquisitions of Alta California, the Nueces Strip, and New Mexico.
 If he could not obtain Baja California and additional territory to the south, then he was instructed to offer $20 million.
 President Polk was unhappy with his envoy's conduct which prompted him to order Trist to return to the United States.
 General Winfield Scott was also unhappy with Trist's presence in Mexico, although he and Scott quickly reconciled and began a lifelong friendship.

 Trist ignored the order to leave Mexico, and wrote a 65-page letter back to Washington, D.C. explaining his reasons for staying.
 He capitalized on the opportunity to continue bargaining with Santa Anna offering $15 million.
 Trist successfully negotiated the Treaty of Guadalupe Hidalgo on February 2, 1848.
-Trist's negotiation was controversial among expansionist Democrats since he had ignored Polk's instructions and settled on a smaller cession of Mexican territory than many expansionists wanted and felt he could have obtained.
-A part of this instruction was to specifically include Baja California.
-As part of the negotiations, Trist drew the line directly west from Yuma to Tijuana/San Diego instead of from Yuma south to the Gulf of California, which left all of Baja California as part of Mexico.
-Polk was furious, but reluctantly approved the treaty since he wanted to have it signed, sealed, and delivered to Congress during his presidency.
-Trist later commented on the treaty:
+Trist's negotiation was controversial due to him negotiating and signing the treaty after being recalled along with the terms of the treaty, the treaty would acquire all territory that was required per the orders he had received as negotiator but a considerable amount of expansionist Democrats felt that more land should have been annexed, including Polk himself.
+While Trist was in Mexico, Polk started believing he should have demanded more territory from Mexico than what he had ordered to Trist.
+After receiving the treaty, Polk wrote in his diary "if the treaty was now to be made, I should demand more territory, perhaps to make the Sierra Madra the line".

+Polk was furious with Trist's conduct in Mexico and promptly fired him, but decided to approve the treaty Trist had negotiated since it still included all of the territory that he found essential; he also believed that if he rejected the treaty, Congress would not approve any further aid for the military occupation of Mexico.
+Trist’s treaty still followed Polk’s initial orders that Congress had approved.
+Polk also feared, with the upcoming 1848 election, the potential of a Whig Administration coming into power before a treaty was approved; the Whigs overwhelmingly disapproved of the war and the Polk Administration, and thus may have rejected any annexation at all.

+Trist later commented on the treaty, saying:

 "My feeling of shame as an American was far stronger than the Mexicans' could be."